srini1183/Scan-QR-Code-to-download-file/README.md

       To start the server:
           node download.js
-          Don't forget to change the image path!!
+          Don't forget to change the file path!!

       To generate QR code:
           python qr_code_generator.py
           Don't forget to the change the url!!

       To download the file:
          Scan the QR code